Why Journaling and Crying Alone Don’t Always Resolve Trauma: The Need for Somatic Therapy for Trauma

 But trauma is, at its core, a wound of disconnection.
 And you cannot heal a wound of disconnection by disconnecting further.

 Journaling is widely prescribed as the ultimate self-care tool.
-And to be clear, journaling is wonderful for organizing your thoughts, tracking habits, and venting daily frustrations.
+To be clear, journaling is wonderful for organizing your thoughts, tracking habits, and venting daily frustrations.

-But when it comes to resolving complex trauma or [recovering from narcissistic abuse], journaling has a massive neurobiological limitation: It relies almost entirely on the Prefrontal Cortex.
+But when it comes to resolving complex trauma or recovering from narcissistic abuse, journaling has a significant neurobiological limitation: it relies almost entirely on the prefrontal cortex.

 The Illusion of Processing